diegogslomp/python-worker/README.md

 Run sync/async tasks from a queue

-Instead of create a loop to run a function in every item of a list
+Instead of creating a loop to run a function on each item in a list
 ```python
 import time
 import random